Spagett1/pineflash/README.md

 * Auto-fetch the newest stable release of IronOS firmware.
 * Allows manual installs of beta versions using a browse to file feature.
 * Selectable options: pick the iron type, pick the firmware version and download it.
-* Boot logo art upload supported for V1 (use custom & folder icon)
+* Boot logo art upload supported for V1 and V2 (use custom & folder icon)

 <br clear="both" />